M-o-a-T/moat-kv/docs/source/tutorial.rst

 retrieves the updates that happened while it was down.
 An option to delay startup until that process has completed is somewhere on the TODO list.

-In a typical DistKV network, at most two or three nodes will use persistent storage; all others simply sync up with one of their peers whenever they are restarted.
+In a typical MoaT-KV network, at most two or three nodes will use persistent storage; all others simply sync up with one of their peers whenever they are restarted.